pg-spot-ops/pg-spot-operator/README.md

 to re-use the engine credentials, as the keys will be actually placed on the Postgres VMs for pgBackRest to work.

-Also, technically non-S3 storage, or S3 outside of AWS, can be used - but in that case the user must provide full pgBackRest configuration lines (backup.pgbackrest.global_settings etc) as part of the manifest.
+Also, technically non-S3 storage, or S3 outside of AWS, can be used - but in that case the user must provide full pgBackRest configuration lines (`backup.pgbackrest.global_settings` etc) as part of the manifest.

 # Fire-and-forget mode

-In the self-terminating mode the VM will expire itself automatically after the *--expiration-date*, meaning the engine daemon doesn't have to be kept running in the background, which is great for automation / integration.
+In the self-terminating mode the VM will expire itself automatically after the `*--expiration-date*`, meaning the engine daemon doesn't have to be kept running in the background, which is great for automation/integration.

-It works by installing a Cronjob at the end of the Ansible setup (under "root"), which runs the `instance_teardown.py` script that checks if we've passed the *expiration_date*, and if so - cleans up any volumes, elastic IPs and finally terminates itself.
+It works by installing a Cronjob at the end of the Ansible setup (under "root"), which runs the `instance_teardown.py` script that checks if we've passed the `*expiration_date*`, and if so - cleans up any volumes, elastic IPs and finally terminates itself.

-Relevant CLI / Env flags:
+Relevant CLI/Env flags:

   * --self-terminate / PGSO_SELF_TERMINATE
   * --self-terminate-access-key-id / PGSO_SELF_TERMINATE_ACCESS_KEY_ID